voussoir/hnarchive/README.md

 According to the [HN API docs](https://github.com/HackerNews/API) there is no enforced ratelimit, so just use a `threads` count that seems polite.

 To get started, just run `python hnarchive.py update` and it will start from 1.
 In the future, you can run `update` on a cronjob or use `livestream` to get new items forever.

+Notes:

-Note, `update` always starts from the highest ID in the database.
+- `update` always starts from the highest ID in the database.
 If you use `get` to get a range of IDs that is ahead of your update schedule, your next `update` will miss the skipped IDs.

+- `update_items` will overwrite previously fetched data with the new properties.
+Please know that HN moderators occasionally migrate comments between threads, adjust thread titles, etc. HN has a tight window in which authors can edit their own posts so you can expect actual item texts to remain pretty static outside of moderator action.

+  The exception is if an item is deleted and comes back as `None` from the server, then hnarchive keeps the old data.

 Here are all of the subcommands: